bfren/docker-alpine-s6/README.md

 Cron is enabled by default - include jobs in `/etc/periodic/*` directories, or overlay `/etc/crontabs/root` (be warned this will override Alpine's default behaviour).

+[esh](https://github.com/jirutka/esh) - a shell templating engine - comes preinstalled, and is used extensively in the [bcg|design Docker ecosystem](https://github.com/bencgreen/docker).

 ## Contents

 * [apk Repositories](#apk-repositories)